f4ww4z/andilabs.github.io/_posts/2017-04-28-punycode-intro-and-security-risks.markdown

 ![fake apple.com looking pretty legit](/assets/punycode-fake-apple-website.jpg)

-demo: [https://www.xn--80ak6aa92e.com/ ](https://www.xn--80ak6aa92e.com/) will be converted to for user in web browser (till security update) as `https://www.apple.com` what more with green padlock standing for valid certificate!!!
+demo: [https://www.xn--80ak6aa92e.com/ ](https://www.xn--80ak6aa92e.com/) will be converted to for user in web browser (till security update) as `https://www.аррӏе.com` [there is "fake" char in place of `l`] what more with green padlock standing for valid certificate!!!
 STRANGE

 ![seems legit](/assets/seems-legit.jpg)